ObjectIsAdvantag/my-docker-toolbox/README.md

 # my-docker-toolbox
-Bash commands to work fluently with Docker and the DockerToolbox Wndows support : tested with Windows 7, DockerToolbox 1.9, bash shell (comes with the windows git client) MacOS support  : [WANTED] tester
+Bash commands to work fluently with Docker and the DockerToolbox

+Windows support : tested with Windows 7, DockerToolbox 1.9, bash shell (comes with the windows git client)

+MacOS support  : [WANTED] tester

 # 5 minutes tour